This site is intended for US healthcare professionals.

 *Among patients who continued into the LTS period.

-AD, atopic dermatitis; BID, twice daily; BSA, body surface area; LTS, long-term double-blind safety; VC, vehicle-controlled.
+AD, atopic dermatitis; BID, twice daily; BSA, body surface area; LTS, long-term safety; VC, vehicle-controlled.

 SELECT ENDPOINT TO SEE VISUALIZATION